ARM-software/vscode-arm-debugger/README.md

 ## Overview

 The Arm® Debugger extension allows you to debug and optimize software running on Arm-based processors.
-The extension can be used independently and is also compatible with other extensions included in the Keil Studio Pack.
+You can use the extension as a standalone tool or integrate it into your existing toolchain.
+It is also compatible with other extensions included in the [Keil Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

-The extension provides access to the Arm Debugger engine by implementing the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol//).
+The extension provides access to the Arm Debugger engine (armdbg) by implementing the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol//).

 The Arm Debugger engine supports connections to the following targets:

-- Physical targets: Either through external debugging, for example, Arm ULINK™ or DSTREAM debug probes, or through on-board low-cost debugging, for example, ST-Link or CMSIS-DAP based debug probes.
+- Physical targets: Either through external hardware, for example, Arm ULINK™ or DSTREAM debug probes, or through low-cost on-board hardware, for example, ST-Link or CMSIS-DAP

-- Virtual targets: Using Fixed Virtual Platform models (FVPs).
+- Virtual targets: Using Fixed Virtual Platform (FVP) models

 See the [Arm Debugger Release Note](https://developer.arm.com/documentation/109667/latest) for an overview of each Arm Debugger engine release.